ARMmbed/mbed-os-example-client/README.md

 If your network does not have DHCP enabled, you have to manually assign a static IP address to the board.
 We recommend having DHCP enabled to make everything run smoothly.

-### Changing socket type
+### Changing the socket type

 Your device can connect to mbed Device Connector via UDP or TCP binding mode.
-The default and only allowed value is UDP for Thread and 6LowPan.
+The default and only allowed value is UDP for Thread and 6LoWPAN.
 TCP is the default for other connections.
 The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode: